kararei/tp/docs/UserGuide.md

 Format: `editTrip INDEX [n/NAME] [acc/ACCOMMODATION] [i/ITINERARY] [d/DATE] [c/CUSTOMER_NAME]... [nts/NOTE]`

 * Edits the trip at the specified `INDEX`.
-The index refers to the index number shown in the displayed trip list.
+* The index refers to the number shown in the currently displayed trip list.
 * The index **must be a positive integer** 1, 2, 3, …​
+* The index **must be within the range** of the displayed trip list.
 * Trip name must be unique across all trips.
 * At least one of the optional fields must be provided.
 * Existing values will be updated to the input values.